In Timor Leste we focus on building capacity for livelihoods and women's enterprise.

 Economic development for rural Timorese women

-This is a five year project which started at the end of 2015 in partnership with Hamahon Feto Timor (HAFOTI), and is supported with funds from the New Zealand Aid Programme’s Partnerships Fund.
+This five year project, which started at the end of 2015 in partnership with Hamahon Feto Timor (HAFOTI), is supported with funds from the New Zealand Aid Programme’s Partnerships Fund.

 HAFOTI is a women's livelihood organisation which provides training, marketing opportunities and revolving loans to rural women in order to generate income for them.